 As we power towards the Beagle Channel, up on deck, I shiver.
 I’m not sure if it’s from the cool breeze or whether it’s because I’m excited about the adventure before us.

+It is a region that has breathtaking scenery.
+It has been a popular destination for keen hikers for many years.
 Fortunately, these days, Patagonia’s frozen beauty is much more accessible to the average traveller.

 You can still camp out under the stars if you wish but there’s another way to access these remote areas.